Idaho giant salamander

 The Idaho giant salamander (Dicamptodon aterrimus) is a species of salamander.
-There are three closely related species to this taxon: D. ensatus, (California giant salamander), D. copei (Cope's giant salamander) and D. tenebrosus (coastal giant salamander) also known as the (Pacific giant salamander).
+There are three closely related species to this taxon: D. ensatus (California giant salamander), D. copei (Cope's giant salamander) and D. tenebrosus (coastal giant salamander, also known as the Pacific giant salamander.

 Description

 The Idaho giant salamander is the darkest and most intricately blotched of the giant salamanders.
 They vary between brown, purple, tan, grey, and a copperish color.
 Tiger salamanders and Idaho giant salamanders have superficial resemblance pertaining to size and shape, but the costal grooves and foot tubercles are significantly different between the two species.
 This salamander has a defining thick head and body and a fourth toe on the hind foot with only three segments.
 Adults are typically 20 cm (7.8 inches) in length but often vary between 7 and 11.75 inches long and may be observed around 13 inches at maximum length.

 Small external gills adapted for small stream living can be found on their larvae.
 Their larvae are usually tan with yellow blotches over their dermis.
-They can undergo paedomorphosis, but most become mature adults.
+They can undergo paedomorphosis, but the ratio of terrestrial adults to paedomorphic adults is unknown due to sampling biases (most studies on the salamander are conducted in streams, where terrestrial adults are unlikely to be found).

 Distribution

-This species of salamander is found in forested watersheds from lake Coeur d’Alene to the Salmon River, and in two locations in Montana around Mineral County.
+This species of salamander is found in forested watersheds from lake Coeur d'Alene to the Salmon River, and in two locations in Montana around Mineral County.